particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 Imagine you are in a classroom with many people configuring their devices at the same time.
 This makes sure the correct device is selected when there are multiple devices in BLE range.

 You can set a custom name base, such as your company or product name instead of "P Series" by changing a setting in the DCT (configuration flash).
+This can be done from user firmware, or by USB in DFU mode.

 You can also set the entire name to a fixed string from your product firmware, eliminating the serial number part.
 If you do not expect your customers to be configuring multiple devices in close proximity, this can simplify the setup experience by eliminating the need to scan the data matrix sticker if you also use a fixed mobile secret, as described in the next section.

 It is also possible to use a fixed mobile secret and a custom name base, but still including the last 6 characters of the serial number.
 This is useful if you think your customers may be configuring multiple devices in close proximity, but you do not want to implement scanning of the data matrix code.
-In this scenario, the customer only needs to type a 6-character alphanumeric code (the last 6 characters of the serial number), which you could easily put on a sticker on the outside of your product.
+In this scenario, the customer only needs to type a 6-character alphanumeric code (the last 6 characters of the serial number), which you could easily replicate on a sticker on the outside of your product.

 ### Encryption

 Because setup does not rely on BLE pairing it has an encryption layer using the EC (Elliptical Curve) J/PAKE algorithm.
 This assures that other devices in BLE range cannot sniff configuration data or spoof packets.

-The encryption key is includes the device mobile secret.
+The encryption key includes the device mobile secret.
 By default, this is defined in the factory and is unique per-device.
 It's encoded in the data matrix code (which looks like a QR code) along with the serial number.
 Typically this code is scanned by the the camera in your mobile app.

 It's also possible to specify a mobile secret in device firmware.
 This could be used to set all of your product devices to be the same mobile secret.
-This is not recommended for security reasons, but in some applications it may be desireable to trade the additional security for the simplicity of not having to scan the data matrix sticker from your mobile app.
+This is less secure, but in some applications it may be desireable to trade the additional security for the simplicity of not having to scan the data matrix sticker from your mobile app.

 Even with a fixed mobile secret the connection is still encrypted, it's just that it uses an encryption key that is stored in the user firmware binary, so it theoretically could be extracted.
+This still only affects BLE, not the cloud connection, so an attacker would also need to be within BLE range.

 ### Control requests